 Rock tumbling is the gateway activity to lapidary, the craft and art of creating with stones and gems.
-Tumbling stones is how I started on my lapidary journey…
+I started my lapidary journey by tumbling stones.

 I began tumbling rocks with my three daughters and it was not only fun and educational, but it was also addictive.
-When my daughters were young, my wife and I introduced many new potential interests to them.
-I bought a camera, telescope, microscope, and other tools of professions for them to try.
+My wife and I introduced many new potential interests to my daughters when they were young.
+I bought a camera, telescope, microscope, and other tools of many professions for them to try.
 They pursued some, but not all, of these interests.
-However, after several months of rock tumbling with my daughters, I am the one that got the lapidary bug and I have never looked back.
+However, after several months of rock tumbling with my daughters, I am the one who got the lapidary bug and I have never looked back.

 Rock tumbling is not difficult and has the lowest cost of entry into the lapidary crafts and arts.
 Although the process takes some time, there are many rewards along the way.
 It is something you can do alone or with your friends and family and it gets you away from your phone, tablet and computer.